Fluctuation theorems for multipartite quantum coherence and correlation dynamics: Conclusions and outlooks

-Verifying the fluctuation theorem for total quantum correlation or coherence dynamics requires measuring the stochastic quantum correlation change $\Delta\iota$ (\ref{eq:delta_iota_q}) or coherence change $\Delta c$ (\ref{eq:delta_c}) and the quasiprobability $\mathcal Q^\text{F}$ (\ref{def:Q_F}).
+We conclude this paper by some remarks on experimental verifying our established fluctuation theorems.
+Quantum fluctuation theorems have been experimentally verified on various platforms \cite{batalhao2014experimental,an2015experimental,cerisola2017using,masuyama2018information,Micadei2020ExperimentalVO,hernandez2021experimental,solfanelli2021experimental,hahn2023quantum,yan2024experimental,Li2025ExperimentalDO}.
+The fluctuation theorem for total classical correlation is based on the standard two-point measurement scheme, making its experimental verification straightforward.
+Verifying the fluctuation theorem for total quantum correlation or coherence dynamics requires measuring the stochastic quantum correlation change $\Delta\iota$ defined in Eq. (\ref{eq:delta_iota_q}) or coherence change $\Delta c$ defined in Eq. (\ref{eq:delta_c}) and the quasiprobability $\mathcal Q^\text{F}$ defined in Eq. (\ref{def:Q_F}).
 The former requires joint state measurements, which are experimentally feasible for several qubits.
 The latter is not directly measurable, but can be inferred through the weak two-point measurement scheme \cite{johansen2007quantum,hernandez2024projective} or the interferometric scheme \cite{Dorner2013ExtractingQW,Lostaglio2022KirkwoodDiracQA,HernandezGomez2024InterferometryOQ}.
 In the weak measurement scheme, non-orthogonal operators are applied, and the quasiprobability can be constructed from the combination of weak and projective measurement results.
 The interferometric scheme employs an auxiliary system to create a superposition of noncommutative projectors, allowing the quasiprobability to be extrapolated.
 This scheme shares the same principle as the Hadamard test used in quantum computing.
 Recently, approaches for determining quasiprobabilities using quantum circuits have been extensively studied \cite{wagner2024quantum}.
 Given the current capabilities of quantum computers, we anticipate that they will be able to verify our fluctuation theorems involving around 10 qubits.

-\emph{Conclusions and outlooks.---} We have formulated both integral and detailed fluctuation theorems that unify the dynamics of many-body coherence and correlations, using a quasiprobability framework to faithfully capture quantum features and the statistics of noncommuting observables.
-Our results demonstrate that the fluctuation theorem can effectively characterize a broad class of information dynamics, offering a novel framework for analyzing information flow in many-body quantum systems.
-We further anticipate that this quasiprobability approach will extend to a wide range of quantum resources, including quantum discord \cite{Ollivier2001QuantumDA}, quantum steering \cite{Uola2019QuantumS}, quantum imaginarity \cite{Hickey2018QuantifyingTI,Xu2024CoherenceAI}, and entanglement asymmetry \cite{Ares2022EntanglementAA,Ares2025TheQM}.